-We talk to Sarah Hopkins, an Endometriosis and Fertility Coach from Perth.
+We talked to Sarah Hopkins, an Endometriosis and Fertility Coach from Perth.
 Sarah's journey started with her own struggles with hormonal imbalances and gut issues.
 Through her personal experience and extensive training, she now dedicates herself to helping women find holistic solutions to their health challenges.

 Name: Sarah Hopkins